Wittington Investments

-Wittington Investments Limited is the name of two privately owned holding companies, one based in Britain, the other in Canada.
-Both companies are controlled by the Weston family.
-Through these holding companies, the Weston family control some of the biggest names in food and retail on both sides of the Atlantic, including Loblaws and Associated British Foods.
+Wittington Investments is the name of two privately owned holding companies, one based in Britain, the other in Canada.
+Both companies are controlled by the prominent Weston family.
+Through these holding companies, the Weston family controls some of the largest businesses in the food industry and retailing on both sides of the Atlantic, including Associated British Foods and Loblaws.

-British business
+British company

-The British business was incorporated in 1941 and is based in London, England.
-The company is 79.2% owned by the Garfield Weston Foundation, one of the United Kingdom's largest grant-making trusts, which was established in 1958 by Canadian businessman W. Garfield Weston (1898–1978), and 20.8% owned by members of the prominent Weston family.
+Wittington Investments Limited is a British company that was incorporated in 1941 and is based in London, England.
+The company is 79.2% owned by the Garfield Weston Foundation, one of the United Kingdom's largest grant-making trusts, which was established in 1958 by Canadian businessman W. Garfield Weston (1898–1978).
+The remaining 20.8% of the shares are owned by members of the Weston family.
 As of 5 April 2008, the trustees of the Garfield Weston Foundation valued their 79.2% stake in Wittington Investments at £3.62 billion.

-Wittington Investments owns 54.5% of Associated British Foods, one of the largest food companies in the world and the parent company of Primark, the largest discount clothing chain in the UK and Ireland.
+Wittington Investments owns 54.5% of Associated British Foods, one of the largest food companies in the world and the parent company of Primark, the biggest discount clothing chain in the UK and Ireland.
 Associated British Foods also owns British Sugar, processor of the entire UK beet crop and producer of half the UK consumption of sugar.
 Further assets include ownership of the British department store Fortnum & Mason, as well as Heal's, a chain of homeware and furnishing stores in the UK.